 Dr. Paul what is your advice to all to be physically and mentally fit during this time?

 It’s important to keep your dopamine (Happy hormone) level ticking.
-Make your usual work out regime interesting by incorporating fasted cardio, circuit training, tabata, pilates, etc. Listen to some soothing music and try to do deep mindful breathing and meditation to calm your mind.
+Make your usual workout regime interesting by incorporating fasted cardio, circuit training, Tabata, pilates, etc. Listen to some soothing music and try to do deep mindful breathing and meditation to calm your mind.
 Revisit your hobbies.
-Avoid over indulgence to news or inputs from social media.
+Avoid overindulgence in news or inputs from social media.
 This can create panic and paranoia.
-Have a healthy diet with a good dose of anti oxidants, vitamin C, soluble and insoluble fiber and stay well hydrated.
+Have a healthy diet with a good dose of anti-oxidants, vitamin C, soluble and insoluble fiber, and stay well hydrated.
 You just need to be productively and positively oriented and this too shall pass making you more fit mentally and physically.